beetlegeusee/Machine_learning/README.md

    and the wav file was taken from website:https://www.voiptroubleshooter.com/open_speech/american.html

-5.understood and took down  a web scrapping program from https://github.com/adashofdata/nlp-in-python-tutorial it has usage of beautiful soup, request and pickle packages.
+5.understood and took down  a web scrapping program from https://github.com/adashofdata/nlp-in-python-tutorial it has usage of beautiful soup, request and pickle packages.  the files with this code are 'data cleaning and exploratory analysis'.